GEB-model/GEB/docs/preprocessing.rst

         forcing: gfdl-esm4
         ssp: ssp370

-Optionally, you can specify the path to the "update.yml"-file using the "-b" flag, and the path to the "model.yml"-file using the "-c" flag.
+Optionally, you can specify the path to the "update.yml"-file using the `-b/--build-config` flag, and the path to the `model.yml`-file using the `-c/--config` flag.
 You can find more information about the flags by running:

 .. code-block:: python